hugsy/gef/docs/commands/gef-remote.md

 the remote procfs.

-To circumvent this and still enjoy `gef` features with QEMU-user, a simple stub can be artificially added, with the option `-q` option of `gef-remote`.
+To circumvent this and still enjoy `gef` features with QEMU-user, a simple stub can be artificially added, with the option `--qemu-mode` option of `gef-remote`.
 Note that you need to set the architecture properly first:

 ```
 $ qemu-arm -g 1234 ./my/arm/binary
 $ gdb-multiarch ./my/arm/binary
 gef➤  set architecture arm
-gef➤  gef-remote -q localhost:1234
+gef➤  gef-remote --qemu-mode localhost:1234
 ```

 ![gef-qemu-user](http://i.imgur.com/JtEQndv.png)